The quick answer to this is no but there is more to it than that. Spin bikes or indoor cycles are designed to be like outdoor cycles.

 There are some bikes that fit the Look cleats which protrude like the Look Delta shoe.
 These can make walking around difficult , they can be slippery and may damage your floor.
 (But most don’t)

 It is possible, if you want, to fit your own pedals to most spin bikes including the lower priced ones.
-They can range in price from $30 – to $100 and beyond.
+They can range in price.
 The shoes themselves also have a similar price range.
-In addition you need to buy cleats that are around $10 to $15 for a set.
+In addition you need to buy cleats.

 Benefits Of specialist Shoes